 - What expenses do you have that incur VAT?

 - Do you have any major purchases planned in the coming months (e.g. have you placed several large goods orders for Christmas that will incur import VAT when imported into the UK)?

-We are Accountants for Ecommerce and we work with all types of Ecommerce businesses.
-If you have any questions about Flat Rate VAT or if you need help making a decision about whether or not to apply to be on the Flat Rate Scheme vs Standard Scheme of VAT then get in touch with us today.
+We are Accountants for Ecommerce, and we work with all types of Ecommerce businesses.
+If you have any questions about Flat Rate VAT or if you need help making a decision about whether to apply to be on the Flat Rate Scheme vs Standard Scheme of VAT then get in touch with us today.